dplochcoder/HollowKnight.PurenailCore/README.md

-# HollowKnight.PurenailCore
+﻿# PurenailCore

-Common functionality used by Purenail's mods
+Common functionality for Purenail's mods

+## ModUtil.VersionUtil

+Utility class for calculating the version string for a given assembly.
+Uses the SHA1 of the dll, mod 997.